sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 ```

-A few calls down from any 'nla_put' function, there is the presence of \_\_nla_reserve which makes space for the attribute to append and sets the TLV type field to the one specified as argument: IFLA_IFNAME, IFLA_TXQLEN, IFLA_LINKMODE etc.
+A few calls down from any 'nla_put' function, there is the presence of `__nla_reserve` which makes space for the attribute to append and sets the TLV type field to the one specified as argument: IFLA_IFNAME, IFLA_TXQLEN, IFLA_LINKMODE etc.

-# **more in-depth: struct nlmsghdr**
+# **nlmsghdr stuff**

 Let's put together a simple example.
 We send a RTM_GETLINK message and print the header of the netlink message we receive as response: